Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Discussion

 The MIDOG 2022 challenge was the first to assess \ac{MF} recognition across multiple tumor types.
 This extends the range of covariate shifts to the visual context of the \acp{MF}.
 In the previous challenge, the main domain shift could be attributed to changes in color, sharpness, and depth of field (caused by the differing scanners).
 In this challenge, the generalization to different tumor types and hence unknown tissue types that surround the \acp{MF} is harder to reflect in dedicated domain generalization strategies, e.g., domain augmentation.
 This may explain why the participants of this iteration of the challenge did not opt to formulate novel augmentation strategies.
-It is noteworthy that the top three team approaches to track 1 of the challenge used distinctively different strategies to address the pattern recognition problem (semantic segmentation followed by connected components analysis \citep{jahanifar2022stain}, object detection \citep{kotte2022deep} and classification on a sliding window \citep{lafarge2022fine}), highlighting that the \textit{how} (i.e., augmentation, sampling scheme, post-processing) of training was likely more important than the \textit{what} (i.e., the neural network architecture).
-One commonality between the top three performing approaches to track 1 was, however, that they all used some form of ensembling technique, which has been reported as a strong determinant of success in biomedical challenges \citep{eisenmann2023winner}, and likely contributed directly to domain robustness.
+It is noteworthy that the top three approaches to track 1 of the challenge used distinctively different strategies to address the pattern recognition problem (semantic segmentation followed by connected components analysis \citep{jahanifar2022stain}, object detection \citep{kotte2022deep} and classification on a sliding window \citep{lafarge2022fine}), highlighting that the \textit{how} (i.e., augmentation, sampling scheme, post-processing) of training was likely more important than the \textit{what} (i.e., the neural network architecture).
+One commonality between the three top performing approaches to track 1 was that they all used some form of ensembling technique, which has been reported as a strong determinant of success in biomedical challenges \citep{eisenmann2023winner}, and likely contributed directly to domain robustness. { Of note, in contrast to our expectations, approaches in track 2 (using additional data) of our challenge did not show improved performance compared to track 1.
+This is particularly interesting, given the similarity of the approaches of the TIA Centre team for both tracks.
+We attribute this to the fact that the additional dataset that was used for training (TUPAC16, \cite{veta2019predicting}) in the approach by \cite{jahanifar2022stain} might introduce a semantic diversity in the labels for mitotic figures, since it used a different annotation process \citep{bertram2020pathologist}.
+Given the size of the MIDOG22 training set in comparison to the TUPAC16 set, and that the MIDOG22 data set already includes three different scanner-domains for breast cancer (and the TUPAC16 providing another two), there might also be little added informational value by the additional dataset.}